Chapter 1: Chapter 1

 Hermione paled further.
-"That's the other thing.
+"That is the other thing.
 The ship is running on reserve power now.
 Soon critical systems will start to shut down.
 Even if it puts everything in to life support….power wise it says we only have a….a few hours."

 Hermione's shoulders slumped, "Even if we use bubblehead charms for air and heating charms to stay warm we are in trouble."

 Harry didn't have to say anything as he knew all too well the limits of such 'survival spells'.
 They didn't last long and continually recasting them would leave them exhausted both magically and from lack of sleep.
 In the end, it wouldn't save them from the bad air or the coldness of space outside.
-With a forced smile he reached over and gave her shoulder a squeeze.
+With a forced smile, he reached over and squeezed her shoulder.
 "We have no damn choice.
 We either try and apparate out or I try and create a Portkey."

 Harry tried to smile.
 "Likewise Mione, now take hold of me and let's see if we can apparate first."

-There was a brilliant flash of white light and then the both knew no more.
+There was a brilliant flash of white light and then they both knew no more.

 Battlestar Triton (Accord Class - Battlestar)